Deep Neural Networks and Tabular Data: A Survey: Deep Neural Networks for Tabular Data

 In the preprocessing step for the CatNN network, the categorical data are transformed via an ordinal encoding (to convert the potential strings into integers), and the numerical features are discretized, as this network is specialized for categorical data.
 The GBDT2NN network distills the knowledge about the underlying data set from a model based on gradient boosting decision trees by accessing the leaf indices of the decision trees.
 This embedding based on decision tree leaves was first proposed by \cite{moosmann2006fast} for the random forest algorithm.
 Later, the same knowledge distillation strategy has been adopted for gradient boosting decision trees \citep{FACEBOOK}.

 Using the proposed combination of two deep neural networks, DeepGBM has a strong learning capacity for both categorical and numerical features.
-Unique about the network is that the authors explicitly implemented and tested the online prediction performance, where DeepGBM significantly outperforms gradient boosting decision trees.
-On the downside, the leaf indices can be seen as meta categorical features since we cannon directly compare these numbers.
-Also, it is not clear how other data-related issues, such as missing values, different scaling of numeric features, and noise, influence the predictions produced by the models.
+Distinctively, the authors implemented and tested DeepGBM's online prediction performance, which is significantly higher than that of gradient boosting decision trees.
+On the downside, the leaf indices can be seen as meta categorical features since these numbers cannot be directly compared.
+Also, it is not clear how other data-related issues, such as missing values, different scaling of numeric features, and noise influence the predictions produced by the models.

 The TabNN architecture, introduced by~\cite{Ke2019tabnn}, is based on two principles: explicitly leveraging expressive feature combinations and reducing model complexity.
-It distills the knowledge from gradient boosting decision trees to retrieve feature groups, it clusters them and then constructs the neural network based on those feature combinations.
-Also structural knowledge from the trees is transferred to provide an effective initialization.
-However, the construction of the network already takes different extensive computation steps (where one is only a heuristic to avoid an NP-hard problem).
-Furthermore, in light of the construction challenges and since an implementation of TabNN was not provided, the practical use of the network seems limited.
+It distills the knowledge from gradient boosting decision trees to retrieve feature groups; it clusters them and then constructs the neural network based on those feature combinations.
+Also, structural knowledge from the trees is transferred to provide an effective initialization.
+However, the construction of the network already takes different extensive computation steps of which one is only a heuristic to avoid an NP-hard problem.
+Overall, considering the construction challenges and that an implementation of TabNN was not provided, the practical use of the network seems limited.

 In similar spirit to DeepGBM and TabNN, the work from~\cite{Ivanov2021bgnn} proposes using gradient boosting decision trees for the data prepossessing step.
 The authors show that a decision tree structure has the form of a directed graph.
 Thus, the proposed framework exploits the topology information from the decision trees using graph neural networks \citep{scarselli2008graph}.
 The resulting architecture is coined Boosted Graph Neural Network (BGNN).
 In multiple experiments, BGNN demonstrates that the proposed architecture is superior to existing solid competitors in terms of predictive performance and training time.